-- In 2022 in the United States, it’s estimated that 43,780 people — 43,250 women and 530 men — are going to die from breast cancer.
+- Last year in the United States, it was estimated that 43,780 people — 43,250 women and 530 men — would die from breast cancer.
 According to the CDC, about 9% of all new cases of breast cancer in the U.S. are found in women younger than 45; breast cancer risk increases as women get older.
 Black women are less likely to be diagnosed with breast cancer than white women, but are 41% more likely to die from the disease.
 About 170,000 people in the United States are living with metastatic breast cancer.

 - For women in the U.S., breast cancer death rates are higher than those for any other cancer, besides lung cancer.

 - Besides skin cancer, breast cancer is the most commonly diagnosed cancer among American women.
 In 2019, it’s estimated that about 30% of newly diagnosed cancers in women will be breast cancers.

 - In women under 45, breast cancer is more common in African-American women than white women.
 Overall, African-American women are more likely to die of breast cancer.
 For Asian, Hispanic, and Native-American women, the risk of developing and dying from breast cancer is lower.

 - As of January 2022, there are more than 3.8 million women with a history of breast cancer in the U.S. This includes women currently being treated and women who have finished treatment.

 - A woman’s risk of breast cancer nearly doubles if she has a first-degree relative (mother, sister, daughter) who has been diagnosed with breast cancer.
 Less than 15% of women who get breast cancer have a family member diagnosed with it.